GageHoweTamu/NodeBroker/master/README.md

 # master

-This is the master server.
-It is run in a trusted environment, and orchestrates communication and payment between nodes and users.
+This is the master server/controller.
+It is run in a trusted environment, and orchestrates communication and payment between worker nodes and users.

 To enable etherium transactios, make sure to have geth running: